Maltese

 Avoid feeding from your table - their sensitive digestive systems don't handle rich, fatty, or spicy foods well.
 Stick to high-quality dog food and appropriate treats to keep your Maltese healthy and happy.

 The Maltese's stunning floor-length white coat is their crowning glory, but it comes with serious grooming commitments.
-Think of it as having a tiny supermodel who needs daily styling - beautiful results require consistent effort.
+Think of it as having a tiny supermodel who needs daily styling.

 Daily brushing is non-negotiable.
-Use a high-quality pin brush or slicker brush to work through the entire coat, paying special attention to areas that mat easily like behind the ears, under the legs, and around the tail.
+Use a pin or slicker brush to work through the entire coat, paying special attention to areas that mat easily like behind the ears and under the legs.
 Start at the skin and work outward to prevent painful tangles.
-If you find mats, work them out gently with your fingers or a detangling spray rather than cutting them out.
+A detangling spray can help with any knots you find.

-Don't forget the basics: trim nails regularly, clean ears weekly (especially important in humid Queensland conditions), and brush teeth daily.
-Their small mouths are prone to dental issues, so consistent oral care is essential for their overall health.
+Don't forget the basics: trim their nails every few weeks, clean their ears weekly (especially important in humid climates like Brisbane or Sydney), and brush their teeth daily.
+Consistent oral care is essential for their overall health.

-Don't let their tiny size fool you - Maltese are intelligent, athletic little dogs who thrive on mental stimulation and gentle exercise.
-They're surprisingly trainable when you use positive reinforcement methods and keep sessions short and engaging.
+Don't let their tiny size fool you - Maltese are intelligent little dogs who thrive on mental stimulation and gentle exercise.
+They're surprisingly trainable when you use positive reinforcement methods and keep sessions short and fun.

-These clever dogs learn quickly but can be a bit stubborn if they sense inconsistency.
-The key is making training feel like a game rather than work.
-Use high-value treats (but watch those calories!), praise, and play as rewards.
-Keep sessions to 5-10 minutes to match their attention span, but train multiple times throughout the day.
+These clever dogs learn quickly but have a stubborn streak if they sense inconsistency.
+The key is making training feel like a game.
+Use high-value treats (in moderation!), praise, and play as rewards.
+Keep sessions to 5-10 minutes to hold their attention.

-Start with basics like sit, stay, come, and loose-leash walking.
-Maltese excel at trick training and many enjoy dog sports like agility - their small size makes them surprisingly nimble competitors.
+Start with basics like 'sit', 'stay', and loose-leash walking.
+Maltese excel at trick training and many enjoy dog sports like agility.
 Australian dog sports clubs often have special classes for toy breeds.

 Mental stimulation is just as important as physical exercise.
 Puzzle toys, treat-dispensing balls, and teaching new tricks keep their bright minds occupied.
-A bored Maltese can become a barky Maltese, which your neighbours won't appreciate.
+A bored Maltese often becomes a barky Maltese, which your neighbours won't appreciate.

 Socialisation is crucial from puppyhood.
-Expose them to various people, sounds, and situations while they're young.
-Australian puppy schools are excellent for this, though be mindful that your tiny pup needs protection from overly enthusiastic larger puppies.
+Australian puppy schools are excellent for exposing them to various people and sounds in a controlled way.
+Just make sure your tiny pup is protected from overly boisterous larger puppies.

 Who is an ideal owner?

-The perfect Maltese owner understands that this breed was literally designed to be your constant companion.
-If you work long hours away from home or travel frequently without your dog, this probably isn't the breed for you.
-These dogs thrive with people who genuinely want a four-legged shadow who'll follow them from room to room.
+The perfect Maltese owner understands this breed was designed to be a constant companion.
+If you work long hours or travel frequently without your dog, this isn't the breed for you.
+These dogs thrive with people who want a four-legged shadow following them from room to room.

-Maltese suit various Australian lifestyles beautifully.
-They're perfect for retirees who want an affectionate companion for daily walks around the neighbourhood or visits to dog-friendly cafes.
-Young professionals working from home find them ideal office companions - quiet enough for video calls but always ready for a play break.
+Maltese suit various Australian lifestyles.
+They're perfect for retirees who want an affectionate companion for daily walks and cafe visits.
+Young professionals working from home find them ideal office mates—quiet enough for video calls but always ready for a play break.

 Interesting facts about the Maltese

-The first Maltese exhibited in the US was shown as a "Maltese Lion Dog" at the Westminster Kennel Club's inaugural dog show in 1877
+The first Maltese exhibited in the US was shown as a "Maltese Lion Dog" at the Westminster Kennel Club's inaugural dog show in 1877, a nod to its regal and flowing coat.

-Ancient Roman governor Publius had a beloved Maltese named Issa, immortalised in poetry by the famous poet Martial
+A Roman governor named Publius owned a beloved Maltese named Issa, who was made famous in a poem written by the celebrated poet Martial.

-A fine model of a Maltese was discovered in Egypt's Fayum region, suggesting these dogs may have been worshipped by ancient Egyptians
+A fine model of a Maltese was discovered in Egypt's Fayum region, suggesting these dogs may have been revered or even worshipped by the ancient Egyptians.

 FAQ